A Market Timing Report based on the December 06, 2019 Close, published Saturday, December 7th, 2019…

 Standard Disclaimer: It’s your money and your decision as to how to invest it.

 I thank Worden Brothers for the charting system I use to post these charts.
-If you want to know more about the charting system I use every day, go HERE.
+If you want to know more about the charting system I use every day, contact me.
 It makes it much easier to follow along with me if you can see the charts and manipulate them on your own computer.
 It’s a great investment to have an excellent charting system.
-Check it out with a free trial at the link above.
-I am an affiliate of Worden Brothers, though oddly I’ve never been paid a cent by them.
-If you HAVE subscribed to their service, please send me a message. 😉

 Note: I’ve updated my criteria for the equity signal for a further U.S. stock market rally to the following: GREEN = Bullish, YELLOW = Neutral, RED = Bearish.
 In other words, the colors tell you whether the signal supports the stock rally or not, while the Bullish, Neutral, and Bearish designations are about the trend.